NadaAdem/Temperature-trends/README.md

-# Temperature Trends for Surf shop in Oahu
+# Temperature Trends for New Business

 ## Overview of the analysis